Birthday: July 17, 1935 (Cancer)

 Over the next several years, he continued to appear in a number of successful films, including movies where he played unconventional roles.
 Unlike many of his contemporaries, age has not slowed him down.
 He once said, “I’m going to be working until I’m helping them with the shovel.”

-Sutherland is a versatile actor who has played supporting as well as lead roles in a variety of films.
-Some of his best performance has been delivered in war movies and thrillers.
+Sutherland was a versatile actor who has played supporting as well as lead roles in a variety of films.
+Some of his best performance had been delivered in war movies and thrillers.

 His major landmark movies are: ‘The Dirty Dozen’ (1967), ‘M-A-S-H’ (1970), ‘Klute’ (1971), ‘Animal House’ (1978), ‘Ordinary People’ (1980), ‘JFK’ (1991), ‘Buffy the Vampire Slayer’ (1992), ‘Citizen X’ (1995), ‘Space Cowboys’ (2000), ‘Path of War’ (2002), ‘The Italian Job’ (2003), and ‘The Eagle’ (2011).

-Sutherland has co-starred with almost every known name in Hollywood in a number of blockbusters.
-However, he is yet to be awarded an ‘Oscar’ for his work.
-His co-actors include famous personalities like Christopher Lee, Lee Marvin, Charles Bronson, Telly Savalas, Clint Eastwood, Robert Redford, Al Pacino, and Marlon Brando among many others.
+Sutherland co-starred with nearly every major name in Hollywood in a number of blockbusters, but despite his extensive career, he never received an Oscar.
+His co-actors included iconic figures such as Christopher Lee, Lee Marvin, Charles Bronson, Telly Savalas, Clint Eastwood, Robert Redford, Al Pacino, and Marlon Brando, among many others.

-He has been nominated for many ‘Golden Globe’ awards, out of which he has won two awards for his roles in ‘Citizen X’ (1995), for which he also received an ‘Emmy Award,’ and ‘Path to War’ (2002).
+He had been nominated for many ‘Golden Globe’ awards, out of which he had won two awards for his roles in ‘Citizen X’ (1995), for which he also received an ‘Emmy Award,’ and ‘Path to War’ (2002).

 Canada honored him by making him an ‘Officer of the Order of Canada’ in 1978.
 In the year 2000, his name was included in Canada’s Walk of Fame.
 He was also inducted into the ‘Hollywood Walk of Fame’ in 2011.

-He has been bestowed with an ‘Honorary Doctor of Arts’ by ‘Middlebury College,’ Vermont, USA.
+He had been bestowed with an ‘Honorary Doctor of Arts’ by ‘Middlebury College,’ Vermont, USA.

 In 2017, he was given the ‘Academy Honorary Award’ for his contribution to films.